animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{sdg-name} provides full configuration and initialization of the {data-store-name} In-Memory Data Grid (IMDG) using the Spring IoC container.
-The framework includes several classes to help simplify the configuration of {data-store-name} components, including: Caches, Regions, Indexes, DiskStores, Functions, WAN Gateways, persistence backup, and several other Distributed System components to support a variety of application use cases with minimal effort.
+Spring Data for GemFire provides full configuration and initialization of the GemFire In-Memory Data Grid (IMDG) using the Spring IoC container.
+The framework includes several classes to help simplify the configuration of GemFire components, including: Caches, Regions, Indexes, DiskStores, Functions, WAN Gateways, persistence backup, and several other Distributed System components to support a variety of application use cases with minimal effort.